 - Preheat the grill to 200°C.

-- Melt the butter on a medium heat in a small non-stick pan, add the flour and combine to make a smooth roux.
+- Melt the butter over a medium heat in a small non-stick pan.
+Add the flour and combine to make a smooth roux.
 Stir it for a few minutes to cook out the flour.
-Add the wine, stir to combine and then gradually add the milk to make a white sauce.
-After a few minutes, once it’s a thick, creamy consistent, add the cream and heat through for another couple of minutes.
-Taste and adjust for seasoning although the smoked fish should make it salty enough without needing to add more.
-It should be thick enough to cling to the fish and prawns when you pour it over them in the gratin dish not thin and runny.
+Add the wine, stir to combine and then gradually add the milk to make a smooth white sauce.
+After a few minutes, add the cream and heat through for another couple of minutes.
+Taste and adjust the seasoning if necessary – the smoked fish should make it salty enough without needing to add more.
+It should be thick enough to cling to the fish and prawns not thin and runny.
+Pour it over the fish in the gratin dish.

-- Serve immediately on warmed plates with green vegetables such as French beans or tender stem broccoli.
+- Serve immediately on warmed plates with French beans or tender stem broccoli.